 Fiery, spirited, and sort of sexy, don’t you think?

 DEVIL LIKE ME – RAINBOW KITTEN SURPRISE

-Officially deciding not to write much for these songs.
-They speak loud enough themselves.
+Officially deciding not to write much for these songs, because they speak loud enough themselves.

 Whatchu care to die for?